websavar/CV/README.md

 <a name="#setup-run"></a>
 ## Setup and run
 1. Run `npm install` to install required dependencies
-2. Run `npm run backend` to run the json database on http://localhost:5000/content
-3. Run `npm run start` to run the project and Open http://localhost:3000
+2. Run `npm run start` to run the project and Open http://localhost:3000